department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/how-to-add-a-dependent.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-already-receiving">How do I know if I’m already receiving compensation for my dependents?</button>
 <div id="questions-specific-already-receiving" class="usa-accordion-content">

-*Note: Will need to confirm if this is changing with the form being added to Vets.gov*
+*Note: Will need to confirm if this is changing with the form being added to Vets.gov.*

 You can check this through your eBenefits account.